SEN Information Report:

 All of our students are encouraged to Enjoy, Achieve and Exceed their individual potential-academically, socially and personally.
 We want them to become successful, confident and caring adults able to play an active part in society.
 Our strong commitment to equality of opportunity and equality of esteem is intended to ensure that all students, regardless of ability, aptitude or background.

 SSSC have responded to the New National Curriculum.
-Each subject co-ordinator has examined their area of the National Curriculum and ensured a tailor made route has been created specifically for our students.
+Each subject co-ordinator has examined their area of the National Curriculum and ensured a tailor made route has been created specifically for our students

 Within the Primary classes at SSSC we cater for pupils across the Key Stages from Foundation Stage through to the end of Key Stage 2.
 On occasion a student in KS3 may stay within the Primary setting if it is deemed more appropriate for an individual need.
 This is reviewed regularly and specific transitional periods are planned into the Primary Curriculum preparing that young person for the KS3 programme of study.

 Our team of experienced staff work closely together to create a happy and nurturing environment where children settle quickly, are valued as individuals, but are also encouraged to develop the skills to become confident and successful members of the school community.

 We work within the structure of the Early Learning Goals and National Curriculum, providing experiences that reflect a whole range of learning styles and abilities.